Sales Interview – Questions & Answers

 4. Have you consistently met your sales goals?

 Naturally, the interviewer will want to know about your sales history.
-The ideal candidate will have proven experience meeting and exceeding sales goals.
+The ideal candidate will have proven experience in meeting and exceeding sales goals.

 Be prepared to talk about your greatest sales achievements.
 Refresh your memory before the interview so that you can comfortably cite numbers to demonstrate your success.